Payment Card Processing

 • Note: Visa requires it to be a flat amount (some exceptions apply).
 Mastercard, American Express, and Discover do allow it to be set as a percentage of the transaction amount.
 However, Mastercard requires that payment methods be treated equally, so if you accept Visa, you must charge the same flat amount for Mastercard.

-• You must allow cardholders to cancel the transaction upon reading the disclosure.
+• Convenience fees must be disclosed to the customer before the completion of a transaction and cardholders must be allowed to cancel the transaction upon reading the disclosure.